diy vanilla bean paste for baking

 Tips & Variations

-Thin it out with a little extract – If your vanilla bean paste is so thick it’s hard to manage, add about a tablespoon of vanilla extract to thin it out.
+• Thin it out with a little extract – If your vanilla bean paste is so thick it’s hard to manage, add a little extra extract to thin it out.

 What’s the difference between vanilla bean paste and homemade vanilla bean paste?